davestaxcp/CounterpartyTimeline2023/README.md

 | Crystal Collection | https://crystalsuite.com/crystal_collection | 2021-4-30

 Crystal Collection is a series of seven different artworks by Albino-Z, Alejandro Hurtado and Herckeim minted on Counterparty, Ethereum and Klaytn.
 The early artwork is focused on historical projects in blockchain history like GEMZ, Sarutobi, Doge, the genesis bitcoin block and later blockchain history like Mt.
 Gox and the infamous DAO hack.
-Most of these artworks have extremely rare issuances, with The Doge at the highest of 15 separate 'prints'.
+Most of these artworks have extremely rare token issuances, with The Doge at the highest of 15 separate 'prints'.
 The only one on Counterparty is the artwork commemorating Sarutobi and has 2 prints total, one of which was gifted to the developer, Christian Moss (MandelDuck).